Daniel CHAN is a Partner in the Banking & Financial Disputes Practice.

 Daniel regularly advises and acts for international banks and financial institutions in complex contentious matters involving both court proceedings and arbitration.
 He also advises private equity funds and venture capital firms on shareholder disputes.
 In recent years, Daniel has accumulated significant experience in advising blockchain / cryptocurrency platforms on matters involving disputed claims, breaches of contract, fraud and misrepresentation, as well as in matters involving intellectual property and technology law.

-Apart from his practice, Daniel is a Singapore Institute of Legal Education instructor for the Preparatory Course leading to Part B of the Singapore Bar Examinations.
-He was also an Adjunct Faculty with the School of Law of Singapore Management University between 2019 and 2022.
+Apart from his practice, Daniel was an Adjunct Faculty with the School of Law of Singapore Management University between 2019 and 2022.

-Daniel graduated from the National University of Singapore, and was placed 6th in his class in the Singapore Bar Examinations.
-He was a recipient of the 2016 Singapore Academy of Law Overseas Attachment Award.
-Daniel is a Fellow of the Insolvency Practitioners Association of Singapore and is a mediator accredited by the Singapore Mediation Centre.
+Daniel was placed 6th in his class in the Singapore Bar Examinations and received the 2016 Singapore Academy of Law Overseas Attachment Award.
+In addition to being a member of the Law Society of Singapore’s Alternative Dispute Resolution Committee, he is a mediator accredited by the Singapore Mediation Centre and is on the Law Society Mediation Scheme’s panel of mediators.
+Daniel is also a Fellow of the Insolvency Practitioners Association of Singapore.

 Matters of significance in which Daniel has been involved in include representing the following: